CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Task 2: Accessing the Fortinet Dashboard.md

      ![](../images/image_701.png)

- 3. Click on the following link on the page as shown in the image.
+ 3. Click on the following link on the page as shown below.

      ![](../images/image_702.png)